 Indicating the amount of fine particulate matters in the air, PM 2.5 levels are a widely used measure for air quality.
-Globally, many urban areas suffer from PM 2.5 levels that exceed recommended levels by the World Health Organisation, underlining the need to minimise their impact.
+Globally, many urban areas suffer from PM 2.5 levels that exceed recommended levels by the World Health Organization, underlining the need to minimize their impact.

-Thanks to a synthetic fibre-based filter and ionisation in Volvo Cars’ Advanced Air Cleaner, up to 95 per cent of all PM 2.5 particles are kept out of the cabin in our 60 and 90 series models.
+Thanks to a synthetic fiber-based filter and ionisation in Volvo Cars’ Advanced Air Cleaner, up to 95 percent of all PM 2.5 particles are kept out of the cabin in our 60 and 90 series models.